Buckhead Assault & Battery Lawyer

 Representation from a Firm You Can Trust

 The former elected District Attorney Robert James has 18 years of experience handling cases in the criminal justice system and knows how to navigate complex criminal matters.
-He is a partner at MSJ Law Group, equipping him with the team and resources needed to handle your assault and battery case.
+He is equipped with a team and resources needed to handle your assault and battery case.
 If you find yourself in need of quality representation, our firm is ready to assist you.

 Call us today at (404) 620-6110 to start the process.